Restorative & Cosmetic Dentistry in Reno, Nevada

 At White Pine Family Dental, we know how valuable your smile is—not just for your appearance, but for your confidence and overall well-being.
 Dental crowns can play an essential role in restoring and protecting your teeth, and we’re here to make the process as smooth and comfortable as possible.
 From choosing the right crown material to ensuring long-term care, we’re committed to helping you achieve a smile you’ll love.

 If you’re ready to explore your options for dental crowns or have questions about your dental health, we’re here to help.
 Schedule a consultation today to learn more about how we can meet your needs with personalized care and a welcoming environment.
-Call us at (775) 825-6655 or visit our
+Call us at (775) 825-6655 or visit our contact form.

 Request An Appointment